dnunes/autoenvconfig/README.md

 }
 ```

-You can have a required key inside an optional object (in this sample, the `supported` required key is inside optional `deep` and `key` objects), so that you can omit the whole object (it will use the defaults), but if it exists in the environment config file, it must contain at least these required keys.
+You can have a required key inside an optional object (in this sample, the `supported` required key is inside optional `deep` and `key` objects), so that you can omit the whole object (it will use the defaults), but if it exists in the environment config file, it must include at least these required keys.

 ### <a id="sampleenv">Sample ENVNAME.json</a>
 ```json